neondatabase/website/content/docs/manage/overview.md

 ## Users

 In Neon, users are PostgreSQL users.
 A user is required to create and access a database.
 A user belongs to a branch.
 There is no limit on the number of users you can create.
 The root branch of a Neon project is created with a user named for the Neon account that you registered with.
-For example, if you registered with a Google account for Casey Smith, Neon creates a user named Casey in the root branch.
+For example, if you registered with a Google account for "Casey Smith", Neon creates a user named "Casey" in the root branch.
 This user is the owner of the default `main` database in your project's root branch.
 For more information, see [Users](../users).

 ## Databases

-A database is a container for SQL objects such as schemas, tables, views, functions, and indexes.
-A database belongs to a branch.
+As with any standalone instance of PostgreSQL, a database is a container for SQL objects such as schemas, tables, views, functions, and indexes.
+In Neon, a database belongs to a branch.
 The root branch of a Neon project is created with a default database named `main`.
 There is no limit on the number of databases you can create.
 For more information, see [Databases](../databases).